-PyMuPDF is a Python binding for the PDF rendering library MuPDF
+Python bindings for the PDF rendering library MuPDF

-This is version 1.11.0 of PyMuPDF (formerly python-fitz), a Python binding which supports MuPDF 1.11 - “a lightweight PDF and XPS viewer”.
+This is version 1.13.10 of PyMuPDF, a Python binding for MuPDF - “a lightweight PDF and XPS viewer”.

-MuPDF can access files in PDF, XPS, OpenXPS and EPUB (e-book) formats, and it is known for its top performance and high rendering quality.
+MuPDF can access files in PDF, XPS, OpenXPS, epub, comic and fiction book formats, and it is known for its top performance and high rendering quality.

 Usage and Documentation

 For all document types you can render pages in raster (PNG) or vector (SVG) formats, extract text and access meta information, links, annotations and bookmarks, as well as decrypt the document.
 For PDF files, most of these objects can also be modified.
 Plus you can rotate, re-arrange, duplicate, create, or delete pages and join or split documents.